parinfer/parlinter/README.md

 ## Want a Quick Look?

 - See concrete examples of [Common Lint Results in Clojure].
-- See the only [Two Rules] it follows (and how other formatters comply).
+- See the only [Two Rules] it follows.
 - [Try it out on your project] then check `git diff -w` to verify the minor changes.

 [Common Lint Results in Clojure]:#common-lint-results-in-clojure